Skip to main content

 Every live provider also registers POST /plugins/<provider_tag>/reload, and the reload_provider executor can refresh that provider's snapshot in place with the same startup configuration without rebuilding unrelated plugins.

-At runtime, ForgeDNS only initializes providers that are actually consumed.
+At runtime, OxiDNS only initializes providers that are actually consumed.
 If a provider is not referenced directly or indirectly by any server, executor, or matcher, it is skipped during startup, does not appear in the runtime registry, and emits a warning log so the unused configuration is visible.

 domain_set